allexBR/cheatsheets/hands-on/WAF/README.md

 ```

 ### • Download and Compile ModSecurity v3 (libmodsecurity)
+>Please note that if you are working with git, don't forget to initialize and update the submodules.
+Here's a quick how-to:
 ```
 cd /tmp
 git clone --depth 1 -b v3/master --single-branch https://github.com/owasp-modsecurity/ModSecurity